samuelvenable/ScratchEverywhere-GMExtension/README.md

 # ScratchEverywhere GameMaker Extension
-Project Showing How to Run Scratch Games from Within GameMaker
+Extension Showing How to Run Scratch Games from Within GameMaker